Exhibition: Artes Mundi 7

 Artes Mundi is the UK’s leading international contemporary art prize and an important arbiter of cultural exchange between the UK and the international community.
 Bringing together a major biennial exhibition of the world’s most celebrated contemporary artists, Artes Mundi 7 promises to be the foremost opportunity to see ground-breaking, international contemporary art in the UK.
 The shortlist of six artists has been selected from over 700 nominations submitted from 90 countries.

-The winner of Artes Mundi 7 will be announced on 26th January 2017, at an awards ceremony at National Museum Cardiff.
-The winning artist will receive a prize of £40,000, the UK’s largest monetary prize awarded to an artist
+John Akomfrah is the winner of Artes Mundi 7.
+He was chosen from a shortlist of six artists at an awards ceremony held at National Museum Cardiff on 26th January.
+The winning artist receives a prize of £40,000, the UK’s largest monetary prize awarded to an artist.

 Karen MacKinnon, Artes Mundi’s Director and Curator: “Artes Mundi 7 brings together the work of six outstanding international artists.
 Through their work they examine important global issues such as migration, technology, ecological issues, capitalism and global politics.
 These artists question what it means to be human in our world and in our time.
 Whether their works explore the current situation in Angola, fictional future cities, the politics of food production or migration from Syria to Beirut; there is humour, surrealism and provocation.
 But what connects this diverse exhibition is relevance and urgency, as they comment on and question the spirit of our age.”